zeroxtrust/Python-InterestCalculator-And-ScoreTracker/README.md

 ## Overview

-This repository contains two Python projects developed by **Yousef Elzidani**:
+This repository contains two Python projects developed by **ZeroTrustX**:

 1. **Simple Interest Calculator**: A user-friendly tool to calculate the simple interest for a bank deposit.
 2. **High Score Manager**: A utility to manage and update high scores for a game, featuring robust input validation and file handling.